camunda/camunda-docs-cawemo/content/technical-guide/installation/ldap-support.md

 The diagrams a user has previously created in Cawemo will still be associated to their account after the migration.
 Their personal data is updated in Camunda Account and Cawemo with the data from the LDAP server on the first login.

-Please be mindful of the fact that we do not offer a mechanism for reversing the account migration.

 # Handling of User Data